-In short the answer is yes, but we would advise that if the driving time to the ceremony venue is more than 5 to 10 minutes in each direction then additional transport might be considered more practical for your Bridesmaids.
-If the time it takes to travel to the ceremony venue is longer than this the Bridesmaids will arrive very early, and in some cases before most of the guests.
+In short, the answer is yes but we would advise that if the driving time to the ceremony venue is more than 5 to 10 minutes in each direction then additional transport might be considered more practical for your Bridesmaids.
+If the time it takes to travel to the ceremony venue is longer than 10 Minutes the Bridesmaids will arrive very early, and in some cases before most of the guests.

-After the ceremony the main car is usually reserved for just the Bride and Groom to use.
-To use their car for others after the ceremony may delay the Bride and Groom reaching their reception on time or stop them from enjoying a relaxing drive or stopping off for photo opportunities en-route.
+After the ceremony the main car is usually reserved for just the newly wed couple to enjoy and have a relaxing time or even stop-off for photo opportunities en-route to the reception, allowing all guests to reach the reception prior to the couple's arrival.
 Using the main Bridal car for others after the ceremony for the trip to the reception venue prior to the Bride travelling is therefore not recommended, even if distances are short.

 You can request additional "bridemaids journey" on our enquiry form.
 If you have already made a booking you can request for an extra journey to be added.